tarinib/Chocolate_Bar_Ratings/README.md

 	make clean
 	```

-* Run make file to reproduce analysis.
+* Run makefile to reproduce analysis.

 	```
 	make all
 	```

 ### Packrat
-##### This approach enables you to reproduce analysis without having all project dependencies.
+##### This approach enables you to reproduce analysis without having any project dependencies.

 * Clone this repository: